-If you are not familiar with this game, you can get an idea of how it works from this video: Spanish game
+If you are not familiar with the paper fortune teller or cootie-catchers game, you can get an idea of how it works from this video of a cootie catchers game.

 Traditionally, a comecocos is a kind of fortune-teller, with the final answer being a prediction.
-For Spanish language learners, you can make the comecocos so kids arrive at a question to answer, an action to do, an adjective that describes them, their favorite food, or other vocabulary that you want to practice.
+For language learners, you can make the Spanish cootie catcher so kids arrive at a question to answer, an action to do, an adjective that describes them, their favorite food, or other vocabulary that you want to practice.

 With any comecocos, you will want to be sure the player with the toy knows how to ask the other player which color, number or animal she chooses.
 Teach the question ¿Cuál quieres? or ¿Cuál escojes? if the kids do not know it.
 They can also say Escoje uno (Choose one.).